An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Introduction

-In this paper, we first introduce the notion of hypergram, which is an observable-free graph- and hypergraph-based structure underlying contextuality proofs (\Cref{seCdefs}).
-Then, we demonstrate that the contextuality degree of its labelings by Pauli observables (hereafter called ``Pauli assignments'') does not depend on their number of qubits (\Cref{siaSec,seCproof}).
-Then we derive from~\cite{TLC22v2} a necessary and sufficient algebraic condition for a hypergram to admit a Pauli assignment and we propose an efficient algorithm to find such an assignment when this condition holds (\Cref{seCcns}).
+In this paper, we first define hypergrams and related notions (\Cref{seCdefs}).
+Then, we demonstrate that the contextuality degree of its labelings by Pauli observables (hereafter called ``Pauli assignments'') does not depend on their number of qubits (\Cref{seCproof}).
+Then we derive from~\cite{TLC22v2} (which provides supplemental material for~\cite{TLC22}) a necessary and sufficient condition for a hypergram to admit a Pauli assignment and we propose an efficient algorithm to find such an assignment when this condition holds (\Cref{seCcns}).
 An immediate consequence is that only one adequate labeling of vertices with Pauli observables is sufficient to compute the degree.
 In~\Cref{msgdh23Sec} we present several examples of hypergrams, labeled with minimal numbers of qubits and negative contexts.
 A comparison with related work is provided in~\Cref{seCcompare}.